Italian Brazilians: Music

 The Italian influence in Brazil affects also music with traditional Italian songs and the merging with other Brazilians music styles.
 One of the main results of the fusion is samba paulista, a samba with strong Italians influence.

 Samba paulista was created by Adoniran Barbosa (born João Rubinato), the son of Italians immigrants.
 His songs translated the life of the Italian neighborhoods in São Paulo and merged São Paulo dialect with samba, which latter made him known as the "people's poet."

 One of the main example is Samba Italiano, which that has a Brazilian rhythm and theme but (mostly) Italian lyrics.
 Below, the lyrics of this song have the parts in (mangled) Portuguese in bold and the parts in Italian in a normal font:

-St. Vito Festival

-St. Vito Festival is one of the most important Italian festivals in São Paulo and celebrates Saint Vito, a Christian martyr who was killed in June 303 AD who is the patron saint of Polignano a Mare, a city in the Apulia region of Southern Italy.
-Italian immigrants from Apulia moved in great numbers to the Brás neighborhood of São Paulo in the late 19th century, bringing with them a devotion to Saint Vito.
-The festival is also a time when the Italian community in São Paulo gathers to party and eat traditional food.
-Other important Italian celebrations in São Paulo are Our Lady of Casaluce, also in Brás (in May), Our Lady of Achiropita, in Bela Vista (August), and St. Gennaro, in Mooca (September).

-Just like Polignano a Mare, Brás eventually had a church devoted to St. Vito.
-An association was formed and hosted the first festival in June 1919.
-As São Paulo grew, so did the Italian community and St. Vito Festival.
-An estimated 140,000 people were expected to attend the festival in 2008.